adjust/adobe_air_sdk/README.md

 ### <a id="deeplinking-ios">Deep linking setup for iOS

-In order to set scheme name for your iOS app, you should add the following key-value pair into the `<InfoAdditions>` section of the app descriptor's `<iPhone>` section:
+In order to set a scheme name for your iOS app, you should add the following key-value pair into the `<InfoAdditions>` section of the app descriptor's `<iPhone>` section:

 ```xml
 <iPhone>